dcbradley/dbview/README.md

 Files are searched for in the same directory as the file that requires them and also in the dbview compiler directory.

+When the same file is required more than once, it is only inserted the first time.

 ## Defining default attributes

 Default attributes may be specified by defining an object with a